onenorth/express-subitem/README.md

  3. Schedule related to an Event

 This field improves the content editing experience because the content administrator does not need to navigate to the child items to edit related information.
+All child items managed by this field are stored in subfolders under the parent.
+The subfolders are hidden from user roles to prevent clutter in the content tree.
+Users are unable to edit the child items directly in favor of editing them through the Express Subitem control.
+Administrators are able to view the subfolders and edit the child items directly if needed.

 ### Express Subitem - Collapsed
 ![Express Subitem - Collapsed](https://raw.github.com/onenorth/express-subitem/master/img/ExpressSubitemCollapsed.jpg)